TexasInstruments/edgeai-tensorlab/README.md

 Also, the download may take several hours even with a good internet connection.

-Because of all these reasons **it is a good idea to download datasets manually (especially ImageNet) ane make it available at the expected locations.** To make the datasets manually available, they should be placed at the locations specified for each dataset - if you have the datasets stored somewhere else, create symbolic links as necessary.
+Because of all these reasons **some datasets may need to be manually downloaded (especially ImageNet).** To make the datasets manually available, they should be placed at the locations specified for each dataset inside the folder **./dependencies/datasets/** - if you have the datasets stored somewhere else, create symbolic links as necessary.

 The following link explains how to **[Obtain Datasets](./docs/datasets.md)** for benchmarking.